Top 10 Tools for Finding Long-Tail Keywords in 2023

 11. WordStream Free Keyword Tool

 WordStream is a free keyword tool to find long-tail keywords.
 This tool provide result specific to country location.

 After entering your keyword, WordStream will display the results of your keyword search with Google search volume.
-However, with free version you will get only 10 results and lack competitive score.
-For more results and competitive score, you have to hold premium account.
+However, with the free version, you will get only 10 results and lack a competitive score.
+For more results and competitive scores, you have to hold a premium account.

 You have also an option to get the result through email, but it’s not a free service.
 You have to pay for this.
 Compared to other pro tools in our list, this tool is comparatively expensive.Get WordStream Free Keyword Tool Premium version